The source for Rice sports news

 Subscriber content.<br /> Please login to see the full post or visit our Patreon page.

-The Roost has you covered from the start to end of spring practice and takeaways still to come.
-Subscribers get access to all spring practice notes, recruiting updates and special features.
-Subscribe on Patreon and get access to it all today.
+The Roost has you covered in season and throughout the offseason.
+Get access to all practice notes, recruiting updates and special features like this one.
+Subscribe on Patreon and unlock them all today.

 Sorry!
 This part of content is hidden behind this box because it requires a higher contribution level ($10) at Patreon.
 Why not take this chance to increase your contribution?